tstuttard/TaskRestApi/README.md

 1. Speed to mock up and implement the endpoints, which I discussed with Adam and Richard during my first interview.
 I wanted to try and show how you can create short feedback loops, without having to get bogged down in database setup and integration.
 2. Using dependency injection and inversion of control, to easily swap between implementations of a TaskManager.
 It took a while to setup, as I hadn't done this from scratch before on my own.
 Once it was set up it made a big difference in development speed, and switching to using the sqlite database.

+If you look through the commits, you will see I didn't start working on the SqliteTaskManager until Sunday morning.
+I was working on the InMemoryTaskManager up until then.
 I enjoyed the separations of concerns between the api, domain and database.
 I thought having one set of tests that you could run against InMemoryTaskManager and SqliteTaskManager was really powerful.
 The in_memory tests take ~70ms whereas the sqlite ones take ~700ms.
 Not a massive difference, but as the test suite grows, and you integrate with more services, it will pay dividends.
 Especially for having a good feedback loop when developing.

+If you want to learn more about the dependency-injector library see their website: https://python-dependency-injector.ets-labs.org/.

 The technologies I am using are FastAPI, pydantic, dependency-injector, SQLAlchemy 2.0, alembic and pytest with black, and ruff for formatting.
 I manually run mypy for linting, but it is not enforced.